-Time and time again, from high school to their NCAA and NFL careers to baseball, both College Football Hall of Famers displayed their elite athleticism.
-And if you ever get into a debate as to who was the better athlete, be sure to Google this play for reference.
+Time and time again, both College Football Hall of Famers displayed their elite athleticism.
+And if you ever get into a debate as to who was the better athlete, be sure to show your friends this play for reference.

 This article was originally published May 5, 2020.